-Nigel has been on the QDN Board of Directors since June 2009 and Chairperson of the Board since Feb 2010.
-During this time Nigel has lead the collective work of QDN members in regard to key government reforms such as the National Disability Insurance Scheme.
+Nigel has been on the QDN Board of Directors since June 2009 and Chairperson of the Board since February 2010.
+During this time, Nigel has lead the collective work of QDN members in regard to key government reforms such as the National Disability Insurance Scheme.

 Nigel also has experience on the boards of a number of Queensland-based advocacy and support organisations for people with disabilities over the past 20 years.
-These include President of Queensland Advocacy Incorporated and Community Member of the Disability Council of Queensland providing advice to the Minister for Disability Services Queensland and advocates for the needs of Queenslanders with disability and their families.
+These include President of Queensland Advocacy Incorporated, Community Member of the Disability Council of Queensland providing advice to the Minister for Disability Services Queensland and advocate for the needs of Queenslanders with disability and their families.

 Nigel currently works for the Cerebral Palsy League of Queensland and I Can Direct, Caboolture.
 Nigel and his wife Nenita have been married since 2009 and have two beautiful daughters Keisha and Hannah.